aafrzl/canva-clone/README.md

-TODO: Implement Authjs with Hono add some middleware to protect API routes
-TODO: Session Provider & User Button on Navbar
 TODO: Layouting Homepage Dashboard
 TODO: Schema Database for projects and API Routes for create project
 TODO: Fetch existing projects from database